ngaut006/CS228/Project/Readme.md

-# Final Project - VGG16
+# Final Project - IMAGE COLORIZATION

 This repository contains the code for a VGG16 model implementation for image classification.
 The code is written in Python and uses the TensorFlow library.